Glastonbury Public Schools

 Our head nurse and administrators will individually review specific procedures for anyone who needs to test, isolate, or quarantine.
 Like last year, elementary classes will be sent home for eLearning.
 See the testing and quarantine “quick guides” below.
 In addition, please see the documents below for more details.
 They outline the close contact, testing, and quarantining practices we follow.
 There have been some changes from last school year.

 Testing Quick Guide

-If any student, staff member, or one of their family members receives a positive COVID-19 test, please notify the school principal immediately (for students) or the human resources manager (for staff).
+If any student, staff member, or one of their family members receives a positive COVID-19 test, please notify the school principal immediately (for students) or the school principal/supervisor (for staff).

 Quarantine Quick Guide for Parents

 Quarantines are put in place to help protect our staff and students so our schools can remain open.